MicrosoftDocs/connected-spaces/articles/web-app-cameras-add-skills.md

     > [!NOTE]
     > If you don't see any cameras, you need to [connect your cameras to a gateway](cameras-connect.md) before adding skills.

-4. Draw a skill zone to track customer behavior.
+4. Draw a skill area to track customer behavior.

     ![Screenshot of drawing a skill zone for an Area skill.](media/skill-draw.JPG "Screenshot of drawing a skill zone for an Area skill")